apiel/zicBox/NOTE.md

 ## Pixel TODO

+- TODO improve doc to explain how to install the OS...

 - TODO clip knob, and play load the clip

 - TODO another kick engine 2 knobs for the freq env.
 First one move the cursor over the envelop from 0 to 100%, the second change the pitch value at the given point.